Updated 15 June 2026

 However, some situations do create a notice obligation:

 - Employment contracts.
 If your offer letter or employment agreement specifies a notice period, you may be contractually obligated.
-Roughly 10 to 15% of U.S. workers have such contracts.
+A minority of U.S. workers have such contracts.

 - Collective bargaining agreements.
 Union contracts frequently include notice period requirements.